fbrowther/Big-Data-Analysis-of-Amazon-Product-Reviews-in-Cloud/README.md

     (1) 3 Vine reviewers met the conditions set for this analysis in this category and all 3 had no verfied history of purchase.

-    (2) In the non-Vine customer group (N=743), 37% had no verified purchase while the remaining 63% had.
+    (2) In the non-Vine customer group (N=743), 37% had no verified purchase while the remaining 63% did.

     (3) As seen before, mobile phone category purchases are also influenced by some sort of the underlying paid schemes as 'Camera' did.